rtang03/fabric-es/packages/authentication/README.md

 ```

 Step: 2
 The docker-compose of development network, of this repo shall start the Postgresql.
-You simply create database `account01`.
+You simply create database `auth_db`.
 Or, alternatively, you may use a separately installed Postgresql and with proper setting, and create
-database `account01`.
+database `auth_db`.
 Need not create tables/schema.

 ```text
 TYPEORM_SCHEMA=public